denwilliams/mqtt-state/src/rule-types/number.md

 Outputs the input as explicit `number` type.
 Eg converts `"100"` to `100`.

-_Does not emit for every source event, only when the value changes._

 ## Outputs

 A value of `number` type.

 ## Inputs

-`source`: the topic to subscribe to for events.
+- `source`: the topic to subscribe to for events.
 Can provide a value of any type.
+- `distinct`: only emits output when the output value has changed

 ## Examples